Punktum-dk/epp-service-specification/README.md

 The public facing interface is expected to present the registrar relation as well.
 Meaning that the information on registrar relation will be made available in:

-- in WHOIS, see [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
+- in WHOIS, see [Punktum dk WHOIS Service Specification][DKHMWHOISSPEC]
-- on www.dk-hostmaster.dk, see - [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]
+- on www.dk-hostmaster.dk, see - [Punktum dk RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]

 The following commands for more details: